Generating Diverse 3D Reconstructions from a Single Occluded Face Image: Conclusion

-In this paper, we proposed \ourmethod{}, an approach to reconstruct diverse, yet plausible 3D reconstructions corresponding to a single occluded face image.
-Our approach was driven by the motivation that, in the presence of occlusions, a distribution of plausible 3D reconstruction is more desirable than a unique solution.
-We proposed a three step solution that first fits a robust partial shape using an ensemble of global+local PCA models, maps it to a latent space distribution and iterative optimizes the embeddings to promote diversity in the occluded parts while retaining fidelity with respect to the visible facial parts.
-Experimental evaluation across multiple occlusion types and datasets show the efficacy of \ourmethod{}, both in terms of robustness and diversity, as compared to multiple baselines.
-To the best of our knowledge, this is the first approach to generate diverse 3D reconstructions to explain an occluded face image.
-We foresee no potential negative impacts from the research presented in this paper.
+We proposed \ourmethod{}, an approach to reconstruct diverse yet plausible 3D reconstructions corresponding to a single occluded face image.
+Our approach was motivated by the fact that, in the presence of occlusions, a distribution of plausible 3D reconstructions is more desirable than a single unique solution.
+We proposed a three-step solution that first fits a robust partial shape using an ensemble of global+local PCA models, maps it to a latent space, and iteratively optimizes the embeddings to promote diversity in the occluded parts while retaining fidelity with respect to the visible parts of the face.
+Experimental evaluation across multiple occlusion types and datasets show the efficacy of \ourmethod{}, both in terms of robustness and diversity, compared to multiple baselines.
+To our knowledge, this is the first approach that generates a distribution of diverse 3D reconstructions of a single occluded face image.

 A limitation of the proposed approach is its dependence on the robustness of the global+local fitting in the first step for further diverse completions.
-Although such a locally disentangled fitting demonstrably performs better than a global model fitting, it can still get affected in cases where the initial landmark or face-mask estimates are wrong.
+Although such a locally disentangled fitting demonstrably performs better than a global model fitting, it may still be affected in cases where the initial landmark or face-mask estimates are wrong.

 \appendixpage